longy2k/obsidian-bmo-chatbot/README.md

   - gpt-4 (Context window: 8,192 tokens)
   - gpt-4-1106-preview (Context window: 128,000 tokens)
 - Any self-hosted models using [Ollama](https://ollama.ai).
-  - Please keep in mind that local LLMs may have unexpected results.
-For this version, a smaller context window is ideally better.
   - See [instructions](https://github.com/longy2k/obsidian-bmo-chatbot/wiki) to setup Ollama with Obsidian.

 ## Other Supported Models (Low Support)